brafdlog/caspion/README.md

 - One click to fetch transactions from multiple Israeli banks and credit cards
 - A configuration for automatically classifying transactions to categories according to predefined patterns
 - Creating transactions in YNAB automatically using YNAB's api
-- Initial implementation of creating transactions in a google spreadsheet of your choice (currently a very partial integration)
+- Initial implementation of creating transactions in a google spreadsheet of your choice
 - A very basic UI for configuration
 - Most of the configuration is currently in an encrypted JSON file and options that are not available in the ui can be changed by updating the JSON manually.